antronerds/r2-training-courses/docs/Butterfly_interim_course_R2_day2.md

    Setting box below the graph.
 Type **TERT** and click the reporter you want to look at from the pop up and click **Submit**.
  * Select  **log2-zcore** in the transformation  panel and click **Submit**.
- * A graph with the log2-zscores of the TERT gene is depicted where the TERT activity is elevated in the inss stage 4 group.
+A graph with the log2-zscores of the TERT gene is depicted where the TERT activity is elevated in the inss stage 4 group.
 However, based on this graph the TERT-zscore  may be not very convincing so let's take a look at another Neuroblastoma dataset from another source .
- * In the main screen goto box 2 and select the following dataset, in the grid search for the dataset using **SEQC** in the author field and/or **498** for the number of samples and select **Tumor Neuroblastoma - SEQC - 498 - RPM - seqcnb1**, select 'view a gene' and click next.
+ * In the main screen goto box 2 and select the following dataset, in the grid search for the dataset using **SEQC** in the author field and/or **498** for the number of samples and select **Tumor Neuroblastoma - SEQC - 498 - RPM - seqcnb1**.
- * This set is a rnaseq based expression dataset in contrast to the previous one which was based on an old affymetrix platform.
-Perform the **View a gene** analysis with the gene 'TERT.
+This set is a rnaseq based expression dataset in contrast to the previous one which was based on an old affymetrix platform.
+ * Perform the **View a gene** analysis with the gene **TERT**.
- * In the analysis type pulldown menu select **gene vs track**,  as track select **inss_stage**, for transformation the **log2 zscore**, **Box/dot plot (bands) in the graph type section and select **Color by Track** at Color mode (groups).
+ * In the Adjustable Settings box underneath teh graph, in the analysis type pulldown, select **gene vs track**, as Track select **inss_stage**, for transformation the **log2 zscore**, select **Box/dot plot (bands)** in the graph type section and select **Color by Track** at Color mode
+   (groups).
 Click **Submit**.
- * This plot is again supporting the finding that the TERT gene is involved in stage 4 neuroblastoma tumors.
+This plot is again supporting the finding that the TERT gene is involved in stage 4 neuroblastoma tumors.

 To read further on Tert rearrangements in neuroblastoma, you could read the article that was published by our
 group: [TERT rearrangements article](https://pubmed.ncbi.nlm.nih.gov/26523776/)